PSi86/RaceLink_WLED/readme.md

 ---

-## If the repository is not public yet

-If this repository is not yet available online, there are two practical options:

-### Option A: local development

-Keep the usermod in your local WLED workspace and reference it locally during development.

-### Option B: temporary manual integration

-Copy the usermod into the WLED `usermods` directory until the external repository becomes available.

----

 ## Customizing for your own hardware

 If your hardware differs from the provided profiles, you will most likely need to adjust: